HaiL-DS/DS5004-GymnasiumProject-CarRacing/README.md

 # DS5004-GymnasiumProject-CarRacing
-Course Project for UVA DS5004 - Solving the Car Racing Task with Reinforcement Learning Algorithms.
+Course Project for UVA DS5004 - This project aims to design, implement, and evaluate a reinforcement learning (RL) agent (or agents) that completes the Car Racing task in the Box2D environment on Gymnasium.

+# Repo content
+Python files required for training RL agents with Deep Q-Network (DQN), DoubleDQN, and Dueling DoubleDQN methods, respectively.